LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch2_using_pipes_in_pipelines/02_04_use_a_pipe_to_deploy_code_to_aws_lambda/README.md

 # 02_04 Use a pipe to deploy code to AWS Lambda

 TODO: Add steps to configure the repo (deployment variables, repo variables)
+TODO: Add details for storing the values in Bitbucket as repository variables and deployment variables.
 TODO: Add steps to use the pipeline configuration

 <!-- FooterStart -->